 How you handle this shift is essential in your first months as a manager.
 You have to train yourself to move past the details and switch your attention to overall operations.
-Develop a low tolerance for busywork and day-to-day errands and give yourself at least 30 minutes every day to think about new ideas, goals and the overarching purpose of your team and your company.
+Develop a low tolerance for busywork and day-to-day errands and give yourself at least 30 minutes every day to think about new ideas, goals, feedback and the overarching purpose of your team and your company.

 2. Use “We” instead of “I” or “They”

 Your use of pronouns can reveal your personality as a manager.